googlegenomics/readthedocs/docs/source/use_cases/analyze_reads/calculate_coverage.rst

 .. include:: /includes/collapsible_dataflow_setup_instructions.rst

-Your project must be whitelisted to use gRPC in order to run this pipeline, as it makes use of gRPC streaming to retrieve data.
-Contact us `here <google-genomics-contact@googlegroups.com>`_ if you are interested in being whitelisted to test this pipeline and other gRPC tools.
+Your project must be whitelisted to use gRPC in order to run this pipeline, as it makes use of gRPC streaming to retrieve data.  `Contact us`_ if you are interested in being whitelisted to test this pipeline and other gRPC tools.

 Create Output Dataset
 ---------------------